pg2455/BHLDA/README.md

 ## Motivation
 The project aims at finding relevance of article headline to the article body using the extended model of Latent Dirichilet Allocation. <br>
 The internet is full of [clickbaits](https://en.wikipedia.org/wiki/Clickbait).
-The project was geared towards finding those articles which have catchy headlines but the content itself has a little relevance to the headline.
-The idea was to infer topic distributions for body and headline separately and compare the distance using [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
+This research aims at finding those articles which have catchy headlines but the content has a little relevance to it.
+The idea is to infer topic distributions for body and headline separately and find the distance using [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
 ## Graphical Model
 ![](./docs/Model.png)
 ## Generative Model